AlexWorx/ALib-Class-Library/docs/pages/alib_mod_alox_faq.md

 <em>Release logging</em> is about generating a log file, a log database, an online-report to a server or whatever
 you choose during execution of your \b deployed software.
 Often, <em>release logging</em> is used for dealing with problems that arise when your software is used by the target audience.
-It is also useful to collect statistical data on the use of a software, identify problems that end-users might face, and so forth.
+It is also useful to collect statistical data on the use of software, identify problems that end-users might face, and so forth.
 Sometimes, <em>release logging</em> is a subset of the debug log, sometimes it is something completely different.

 Technically however, both logging use cases require very similar software.
 Therefore, \alox aims to solve both in one library.
 Basic support for release logging is here today already.
 The introduction of new features and concepts in the area of release logging might also support debug logging aspects of \alox and vice versa.
-Therefore the natural path of evolution for the \alox library is "debug logging features first, release logging features next".
+Therefore , the natural path of evolution for the \alox library is "debug logging features first, release logging features next".

 # What is Pruning? #  {#alib_alox_faq_pruning}